CyberTheronAI/HadoopAutoInstall/ReadMe.md

 This package is to install and config the hadoop

 PreRequisite:
-  java 1.8 to be downloaded from Oracle website/ can use the one in the directory and hadoop to be downloaded from apache hadoop / can use the one in the directory
+  java 1.8 to be downloaded from Oracle website and hadoop to be downloaded from apache hadoop

 Procedure to Install:
   Navigate to the respective download folder